pret/pokeheartgold/README.md

 # Pokémon HeartGold and SoulSilver

-This is a WIP decompilation of Pokemon HeartGold and SoulSilver.
+This is a WIP decompilation of Pokémon HeartGold and SoulSilver.

 For instructions on how to set up the repository, please read [INSTALL.md](docs/INSTALL.md).